-CATTARAUGUS COMMUNITY ACTION/VICTIMS' SERVICES DIVISION
+CATTARAUGUS COMMUNITY ACTION/VICTIMS' SERVICES DIVISION 24-hour HOTLINE: 1-888-945-3970

-4. For your safety and well-being, immediate medical attention is encouraged.
+- 4. For your safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 120 hours, is important in the case of rape or sexual assault.
 Physical evidence should also be collected through a medical examination.
 Olean General Hospital has a Sexual Assault Forensic Examiner program, designed specifically to conduct physical examinations after an incident of sexual violence, and evidence is collected during this examination.
 Having this examination does not commit a person to pursuing legal charges against an individual.
 However, failure to have an accurate examination to collect physical evidence in a timely manner may negatively affect a person's ability to pursue legal charges in the future.
-Victim Advocates from Cattaraugus Count Community Action Victim Services will explain options for victims to be reimbursed for medical examinations. ☐ To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
-Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable. ☐ Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
+Victim Advocates from Cattaraugus Count Community Action Victim Services will explain options for victims to be reimbursed for medical examinations. - □ To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
+Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable. - □ Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
-It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. ☐ If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. ☐ Record the names of any witnesses and their contact information.
-This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation.
-Try to memorize details (e.g., physical description, names, license plate number, car and the ability to do so.
+It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - □ If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - Record the names of any witnesses and their contact information.
+This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - □ Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so.